datacarpentry/shell-genomics/_extras/Extra_lesson.md

 file they want to examine for bad reads.

 We can accomplish these goals by including the above command in a script that takes in user input via a command line argument.
-We can slightly modify our `bad-reads-script.sh` file to to do.
+We can slightly modify our `bad-reads-script.sh` file to do so.
 Use `c` to copy your `bad-reads-script.sh` into a new script called `custom-bad-reads-script.sh`.
 Make the following modifications to `custom-bad-reads-script.sh`: